 It definitely doesn’t make it any easier.

 You see the designs.
 You read the brochures and try to navigate your way through the industry sales talk.
-You look at each surgical light’s technical specifications.
+You look at each ceiling surgical light’s technical specifications.

 But, in the end, you’re no closer to making a decision.